 There are demographic factors that impact the risks of being diagnosed with ADHD.
 Children living in households where English is the main language are more than four times as likely to be diagnosed as children living in households where English is the second language.
 And children living in households that make less than two times the federal poverty level have a higher risk than children from higher-income households.

 Certain conditions might affect certain races in different ways, but ADHD impacts children of all races.
-From 2001 to 2010, the rate of ADHD among non-Hispanic black girls increased 90 percent.
+From 2001 to 2010, the rate of ADHD among non-Hispanic black girls increased over 90 percent.

 ADHD affects children of all races, including:

-- whites: 9.8%
+- Whites: 9.8%

-- blacks: 9.5%
+- Blacks: 9.5%

 - Latinos: 5.5%